orangetruth/foundryvtt-raspberry-pi/README.md

 Check that your container is running using `docker container ls`, view the container logs using `docker logs foundry`.
 If needed you can stop the container `docker stop foundry`, remove it `docker rm foundry`, and run it again after making any necessary changes to your docker compose file `docker-compose up -d`.
 Alternately, `docker-compose down` will stop all containers and removes containers, networks, volumes, and images created by the previous `docker-compose up` in a single command.

 9. Now it's time to setup HTTPS for your domain.
 Create SSL certificates using Certbot.
 Follow the instructions [here](https://certbot.eff.org/lets-encrypt/debianbuster-nginx).
 10. Update the nginx config file to use port 443 and the SSL certificates you created.
-Again, make sure to replace `your.hostname.com`: `sudo nano /etc/nginx/sites-available/your.hostname.com`
+Again, make sure to replace `your.hostname.com`: `sudo nano /etc/nginx/sites-available/your.hostname.com` and make sure the proxy_pass port number matches the published port in your docker-compose file.
 ```
-# the filename needs to be "your.hostname.com"
+# the filename should be "your.hostname.com"

 # Define Server
 server {